ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 ## **Finding frequencies from notes and octaves**

 A more simplified way to find the sound you are looking for is trought musical octaves[^1] and notes[^2].
-To call on this form of notation you'll have to use the ``Synth.getNoteFreq (octav:int) (note:Note)`` function to get the right frequency.
+To call on this form of notation you'll have to use the ``Synth.getNoteFreq (note:Note) (octav:int)`` function to get the right frequency.

 Example: